cklenetsky/winshim/README.md

 module_nameloader_windows.go | a .go file to be used with the integrating application.
 Using cgo it calls into the shim library to initialize and clean up the shim library module_nameloader.go | a .go file to be used with the integrating application.
 On non-Windows platforms it provides no-op functions mirroring those provided by module_nameloader_windows.go

+# TODOs
+This is an incomplete list of known things to add/improve
+* Error-checking of command-line inputs
+* More customization of behavior via command-line inputs
+* Using libclang instead of calling clang